MatthewRVT/cs224/README.md

 - Added HTML for each of those pages
 - Added linking capabilities to/from each of those pages

+## CSS
+- Added styling to the header footer and main sections of each page
+- Used bootstrap elements to make things look nicer
+- Used Sass to generate Bootstrap elements with the styling and CSS I want

 ## Below are the images, pardon the low quality

 # Home page view